bonilhav/Vanessa-s_Day_Planner/readme.md

 This site is designed as a day planner.
 It will provide hour blocks for appointments.
+This day planner can have to-dos saved for each hour of the day.